Differences Between XIRR and CAGR: Meaning, Formula and Examples

 What is CAGR?

-CAGR, short for Compound Annual Growth Rate, serves as a prominent metric for gauging investment returns.
-Unlike absolute return, which measures the point-to-point return without considering time, CAGR captures the average annual return by factoring in the initial investment, final value, and elapsed time.
-This preference for CAGR arises from its ability to facilitate comparisons of returns across diverse asset classes.
-Now, let’s delve into the calculation of Compound Annual Growth Rate or CAGR.
+Compound Annual Growth Rate (CAGR) is a key metric for evaluating investment returns.
+Unlike absolute return, which measures point-to-point returns without considering time, CAGR calculates the average annual return.
+It factors in the initial investment, final value, and the time elapsed.

 What is the Difference Between XIRR and CAGR?